TheLogicMaster/robot-recharge/README.md

 - Tab to double space functionality in editor
 - IOS port of MaryTTS or Android MaryTTS
 - Make the UI not terrible
-- Infinite loop watchdogs using code regex expressions and throwing errors
 - Mobile HTML custom keyboard
+- Unit tests (JS code transformations, for instance)